gacrestani/gacrestani.com/content/research/index.md

 {{< figure src="yeast.png" alt="yeast" default="true" width="250">}}

-My Ph.D. research focuses on understanding evolutionary patterns using *Saccharomyces cerevisiae* as a role organism.
-I am starting my graduate degree, so I am currently reading papers and not conducting much research or data analysis.
-However, my lab has some interesting projects and funding to study the dynamics and potential repeatability of yeast's adaptive response to climate change.
+My PhD research focuses on understanding evolutionary patterns using *Drosophila melanogaster* as a role organism.
+I work with a study system that was created in the 80s, composed of a set of populations that are on a selection treatment for postponed reproduction - we only allow old flies to reproduce.
+That generates some interesting phenotypes, such as flies with more than double the regular lifespan.
+Right now, I am looking at the genomics of that adaptation.
+Hopefully, in understanding the evolutionary dynamics that happened in this system, we can understand a bit more about some fundamental mechanisms of evolution, such as its reproducibility, reversibility, and parallelity.

 <br>
 <br>